AdobeDocs/experience-manager-65.nl-NL/help/forms/using/record-transaction-custom-component-jee.md

    > Werk het hierboven gedeelde clientbestand in uw clientproject bij met het nieuwe bestand voor het geval dat het al is gebundeld.

 1. In de API waarvoor verschillende transacties moeten worden geregistreerd:
-   1. Voeg logica toe om de transactietelling in één of andere geheelvariabele op te slaan, zoals: `transaction_count`.
+   1. Voeg logica toe zodat u de transactietelling in één of andere geheelvariabele kunt opslaan, zoals: `transaction_count`.
    1. Wanneer de bewerking is voltooid, voegt u `InvocationContextStack.recordTransactionCount(transaction_count)`.

 <!--For example, you can set count for your custom component by importing class `"com.adobe.idp.dsc.InvocationContextStack"` in the code available at `adobe-livecycle-client.jar`  and determine the transaction count basis API input/result and add (In this case we add count is equal to 3):